diogogithub/c4cheats-Competitive-Programming-wiki/Input-and-Output.md

     long n = scan.nextLong();

 **BufferedReader Class:**
 The BufferedReader is not as convenient as the Scanner class, but it has the advantage of being faster and using less memory.
-If the problem has a strict time limit, or only contains Strings, using a BufferedReader over a Scanner is strongly recommended.
+If the problem has a strict time limit, or only contains Strings, using a BufferedReader over a Scanner is strongly recommended (Do note that if you are getting Time Limit Exceeded, a BufferedReader will probably *NOT* fix the problem entirely most of the time).
 BufferedReaders are typically initialized like so:

     BufferedReader br = new BufferedReader(new InputStreamReader(System.in));